superiorops/infra_as_code/README.md

 ![Create Service Principal](.imgs/create_az_sp.png?raw=true "Create Service Principal")

-2. Make sure to copy the entire output of the above command.

-3. Save the ouput from step 1 as an Environment variable named as `AZ_CREDENTIALS`
+4. Make sure to copy the entire output of the above command and save as an Environment variable named as `AZ_CREDENTIALS`

-4. Also, create the following secrets :
+5. Also, create the following secrets :
     1. AZURE_SUBSCRIPTION_ID  - Subscription ID of your Azure subscription
     2. AZURE_TENANT_ID        - Tenant ID of your Azure subscription
     3. ARM_CLIENT_ID          - clientid from  output of step 1
     4. ARM_CLIENT_SECRET      - clientsecret from  output of step 1

 ![github secrets](.imgs/github_repo_secrets.png?raw=true "Create GitHub Secrets")

+## Provision Infrastructure